 They had pulled into Vermilion because their engine was overheating.
 Using his best guess instincts and the captain's limited English, Jim was able to ascertain that the engine was overheating because the cooler core was plugged.
 Jim found seaweed and pieces of an old impeller blocking coolant flow.
 He was able to clear the seaweed and impeller pieces and installed a seawater strainer to prevent debris from entering the water pump.
 The owner was instructed on keeping the seawater strainer clear and the importance of locating and removing broken impeller pieces.

 We were able to put together a spare parts kit for the remainder of their trip and after the service was complete, they continued on their way.
-Interestingly enough, they offered to pay the bill with Bitcoin.
+Interestingly enough, they offered to pay the bill in Bitcoin.